sneaky-foxes/obsidian-safe-filename-linter/CODE_OF_CONDUCT.md

 * The use of sexualized language or imagery, and sexual attention or advances of any kind
 * Trolling, insulting or derogatory comments, and personal or political attacks
-* Spamming or excessive off-topic conversation.
+* Spamming or excessive off-topic conversation
 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission